Macroinvertebrate Community Index

 Macroinvertebrate Community Index (MCI) is an index used in New Zealand to measure the water quality of fresh water streams.
 The presence or lack of macroinvertebrates such as insects, worms and snails in a river or stream can give a biological indicator on the health of that waterway.
 The MCI assigns a number to each species of macroinvertebrate based on the sensitivity of that species to pollution.
 The index then calculates an average score.
 A higher score on the MCI generally indicates a more healthy stream.

 The MCI (Macroinvertebrate Community Index) relies on an allocation of scores to freshwater macroinvertebrates based on their pollution tolerances.
 Freshwater macroinvertebrates found in pristine conditions would score higher than those found in polluted areas.
-MCI values can be calculated using macroinvertebrate presence-absence data using this equation:
+MCI values can be calculated from macroinvertebrate presence-absence data using this equation: